To use the online voter registration system you must have a current and valid Hawai‘i Driver's license or Hawai‘i state ID.

 |State (even years)||

-State Senate (elected every two years, next election in 2020)
+State Senate (elected every four years, next election in 2022 due to redistricting)

-Office of Hawai‘i Affairs Trustee (elected every 4 years, next election in 2020)
+Office of Hawaiian Affairs Trustee (elected every 4 years, next election in 2022)

-Hawai‘i Campaign Spending Commission (http://ags.hawaii.gov/campaign) provides access to candidates’ election committee and Political Action Committee campaign finance filings
+The Hawai‘i Campaign Spending Commission provides access to candidates’ election committee, ballot committee, and Political Action Committee campaign finance filings.

 Find useful voter information including: